Soothe 2 vs Soothe 3

 Walkthrough on @yeckxo. oeksound's product page has demo videos and a twenty-day trial if you want the UI before buying.

-Soothe 3 vs Soothe 2 — latency, Max Cut, UI, and CPU
+Soothe 3 vs Soothe 2 — latency, UI, and CPU

 In-depth mixing help inside your DAW